 1. Form an LLC or Similar Business Structure

-Factors are concerned about fraudulent companies with unverifiable invoices.
+Factors are concerned about fraudulent companies with unverifiable invoices because they offer a form of asset-based lending.
 This means that you need to demonstrate the legitimacy of your company to better your odds of getting approved.
 Forming an LLC not only reduces your personal liability but it also demonstrates business savviness that factors would want to see in an invoice factoring applicant.

 2. Register Your Business with Secretary of State